 Drummers typically sit in the back of the stage, behind the rest of the band.
-That is not an excuse to lack showmanship, but now my drums were pushed to the front edge of the stage and I was up here all alone.
-It was time for me to shine or sink.
+That is not an excuse to lack showmanship, but now my drums were pushed to the front edge of the stage, and I was up here alone.
+It was time for me to shine or fail.
 The crowd was full of energy, and it was my responsibility to keep them entertained.
 Did I rehearse enough?
 Did I program the right drum sounds?
 Does the backing track work?
 Will the video backdrop work?
-These are all the questions which were in my head.
+These are all the questions that were in my head.
 But I was focused.
 I was prepared.
 I rehearsed, and now it was time to see if I still have what it takes.

 As I walked onto the stage, I slipped into character.
-For the next 32 minutes, I would be: DRUMSON.
+For the next 32 minutes, I would be DRUMSON.

 I have no videos from a live performance in all the years that I have played drums, and I hardly have any photos.
 I certainly have no quality photos.
 Therefore, I asked a few friends to take some videos of my performance.
 The results were astounding!
 Many people sent me videos, and I could splice this video recap of the show.